-OFGEM is introducing new legislation from April 2018 which will impose penalty rates on half hourly supplies that exceed their authorised available capacity.
-Excess penalty rates could be more than three times higher than the standard rate.
+OFGEM is introducing new legislation from April 2018 which will impose penalty rates on half hourly supplies that exceed their Authorised Supply Capacity (ASC).

 Currently any site which exceeds its capacity is charged the same rate as their authorised capacity.

-The new legislation, known as DCP 161, will also impact on supplies that have been or will be converted to half hourly as a result of P272 (profile class 05-08 Non half hourly supplies) migration.
+The new legislation, known as DCP 161, will also impact on supplies that have been or will be converted to half hourly as a result of P272 migration (profile class 05-08 Non half hourly supplies).

 Call the team today on